ronvoluted/stingray-material-texture-hash-check/README.md

 # Stingray Material Texture Hash Check

 > [!Note]
-> This is a companion tool for limn and credits for code go to @manshanko
+> This is a companion tool for limn and credits go to @manshanko who wrote all the core code

 This tool allows you to check Warhammer 40,000: Darktide material files for the textures they contain.
 It helps with grabbing specific textures instead of having to look through a random list manually.